psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 In the momentary absence of the dreaded Thistlewood and lirunt, a man named Palin said he hoped all present knew what they had met there for, and had considered whether the assassination would be approved by the country, and would really draw the people to their help.
 J ust then Brunt returned.
 Observing an alteration in the men's countenances, and being told the reason, he said —

 "This is not the place.
-Go with mo to Edgware Boad.
+Go with mo to Edgware Road.
 There yen shall know what you are going about, and all that goes al<|[ig with me I will take care shall have a drop of something to drink to put them in spirits."

 The conspirators^ then armed themselves, put on their great-coats to conceal their weapons, and started for the rendezvous.